 It was discovered by the Swiss astronomer Philippe Loys de Chéseaux in 1745 and later independently discovered by English doctor and astronomer John Bevis before 1750.

-The supernova explosion that resulted in the creation of the nebula also created a neutron star, and it is believed to have been a Type II supernova, a violent explosion of a massive progenitor star.
+The supernova event that resulted in the creation of the nebula also created a neutron star, and it is believed to have been a Type II supernova, a dramatic end of a massive progenitor star.

 It got the name Medusa because the filaments of glowing gas are evocative of the serpent hair of the Gorgon Medusa, a monster from the myth of Perseus whose gaze would turn people to stone.